 In addition to the specific capital improvements identified in the SFRP, there are a number of other targeted freight investments that the Task Force recommends Missouri consider implementing.
-A total of 7 recommendations that fall into four categories - first and last mile rail investment, container and chassis manufacturing, investment in container shipping services on the inland waterway system, and economic development grant opportunities - are detailed in the following subsections.
+A total of 7 recommendations that fall into four categories - first and last mile rail investment, container and chassis manufacturing, investment in container on vessel, and economic development grant opportunities - are detailed in the following subsections.